LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 #### Adding predefined interactions

 Predefined interactions include those that are unique to survey bots, namely, the CSAT, NPS, and FCR interactions.
-They're called predefined interactions because you can't edit their structure (for example, the number of quick replies); you can only edit their content (for example, the question text or quick reply names).
+They're called predefined interactions because you can't edit their structure; you can only edit their content.
+For example, you can't change the number of quick replies, but you can change the question text or quick reply names.

-{: important}
+{: .important}
 You can include only one interaction of each predefined interaction type in a single survey bot.

 ##### CSAT interaction